 Choosing the best flea treatment

+Both Frontline and Advantage are manufactured by large, multinational companies.
+Merial being the producer of Frontline, and Bayer the producer of Advantage.
 In fact, both companies have a long history in both human and animal pharmaceuticals and manufacture various products in their flea treatment ranges.

 What’s the best flea treatment for dogs, at a glance

-Although this may not be such an issue if you are living in an urban area, if you are regularly walking your dog in countryside that also grazes sheep and cattle then you would need to buy an additional tick protection if you opt for the Advantage product.
+The main difference between the products is that Frontline provides additional protection from ticks and mosquitoes.
+Although this may not be such an issue if you live in an urban area, if you regularly walk your dog in the countryside that also grazes sheep and cattle, you would need to buy additional tick protection if you opt for the Advantage product.

 With flea and tick treatments being such a large market, manufacturers are always looking to improve their products.
-As such it’s always worth doing your own research on any product that you will be using on your dog.
+As such, it’s always worth doing your own research on any product that you will be using on your dog.

-Last update on 2019-01-04 / Affiliate links / Images from Amazon Product Advertising API
+Last update on 2023-09-21 / Affiliate links / Images from Amazon Product Advertising API